corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 \end{figure}

 Figure\nbs\ref{fig:cover-mx} presents the same evaluations for covers of the MXDH data.
-In contrast to the MIMIC experiments, lastfirst-based nerves of the MXDH data grow sub-polynomially and are significantly sparser than maxmin-based nerves.
+In contrast to the MIMIC experiments, lastfirst-based nerves of the MXDH data grew sub-polynomially and were significantly sparser than maxmin-based nerves.
-Lastfirst covers tend to be crisper, especially as the number of landmarks and the extension factors increase.
+Lastfirst covers tended to be crisper, especially as the number of landmarks and the extension factors increased.
-This indicates that the nearest neighborhoods form a more parsimonious cover of the data than the centered balls.
+This indicates that the nearest neighborhoods formed a more parsimonious cover of the data than the centered balls.
-The predictive accuracies of the maxmin- and lastfirst-selected cover-based models converge with increasing landmarks^[We should increase the maximum number of landmarks to be sure.], though for smaller numbers different selection procedures perform best for different outcomes.
+The predictive accuracies of the cover set–based models converged with increasing numbers of landmarks^[We should increase the maximum number of landmarks to be sure.], though for smaller numbers different selection procedures performed best for different outcomes.

 \begin{figure}
 \includegraphics[width=.5\textwidth]{../figures/cover-simplices-mx}